tortuba/voice/README.md

 # Help us translate Tortuba in your language

-Tortuba is logbook to identify and record marine life encounters, available on [iOS](https://tortuba.com/ios), [Android](https://tortuba.com/android) and the [web](https://tortuba.com/).
+Tortuba is a logbook to identify and record marine life encounters, available on [iOS](https://tortuba.com/ios), [Android](https://tortuba.com/android) and the [web](https://tortuba.com/).

 We want to help everyone spread the word that ocean creatures are cool and deserve to be protected, and we build tools just for that.

-It's a bootstraped company (ie we didn't build it to pay dividends), and we always welcome your help to spread the word and improve the apps.
+Tortuba is a bootstraped company and have limited resources, so we always welcome your help to spread the word and improve the apps.

 ## What can I do to help?